confluentinc/examples/ccloud/docs/replicator-to-cloud-configuration-types.rst

 Connect's embedded producer configuration can be configured directly on the Connect worker or overridden by any connector, including |crep|.
 Unlike other source connectors, |crep| has an admin client that it needs for interacting with the destination cluster, and it can be configured with the prefix ``dest.``.

-A Connect cluster also has an admin client for creating Kafka topics for its own management, ``offset.storage.topic``, ``config.storage.topic``, and ``status.storage.topic``, and these are in the Kafka cluster that backs the Connect worker.
+A Connect worker also has an admin client for creating Kafka topics for its own management, ``offset.storage.topic``, ``config.storage.topic``, and ``status.storage.topic``, and these are in the Kafka cluster that backs the Connect worker.

 ===================